 He excelled in his professional and community life.
 He worked for Mrs. Baird’s Bakery for 42 years, holding the highest position of a non-Baird family employee.
 He spent as much time in church work as in his job and the bakery supported it.
 He was a faithful disciple of Christ whose work was an example for all who knew him.

-Nominations for the Morris Walker Award should be sent to the conference lay leader.
+Nominations are now open and must be received by April 15, 2023.
 Nomination letters can be as elaborate as you wish, but only a single letter of recommendation (per person nominated) describing the “above and beyond” ministries of the nominee is required.
 Previous Walker Award recipients are not eligible for the award.
-Nomination letters, along with any accompanying support materials or other letters of recommendation, should be signed by at least one nominator and emailed to Central Texas Conference Lay Leader Mike Ford at email@example.com or sent via snail mail to Mike Ford, c/o CTC Service Center, 3200 E. Rosedale St., Fort Worth, TX 76105.
-Nominations for 2017 are now closed (but there's always next year!)
-The winner of the award will be announced at annual conference in June.
+Nomination letters, along with any accompanying support materials or other letters of recommendation, should be signed by at least one nominator and emailed to Central Texas Conference Lay Leader Darlene Alfred at email@example.com or sent via snail mail to Darlene Alfred, c/o CTC Service Center, PO Box 50517, Fort Worth, TX 76105.

 Nominations for the 2015 Morris Walker Award will be accepted through May 1.
 Laypersons nominated for this award should exemplify the "above and beyond" service to the church as Morris Walker did.
 Previous Walker Award recipients are not eligible for the award.